adobe/aio-tvm/README.md

 ### Setup AWS S3

-- Create a Bucket in S3 for your app
+- Create a Bucket in S3 that will host the app folders
-- Create an IAM user with the following IAM policy in AWS:
+- Create an IAM user with the following IAM policy in AWS, replace `MY_BUCKET` with your bucket name:

   ```json
     {